scater 1.6.3

 Similarly we can assign a new (say, transformed) expression matrix to an

-object using assay
+SingleCellExperiment object using assay as follows:

 assay(example_sce, "counts") <- counts(example_sce)